Asia stocks pressured by Wall Street losses, dollar sags

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS inched down 0.2 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan inched down 0.2 percent.

-Australian stocks and South Korea's KOSPI .KS11 were down 0.2 percent, respectively.
-Japan's Nikkei .N225 lost 0.5 percent.
+Australian stocks and South Korea’s KOSPI were down 0.2 percent, respectively.
+Japan’s Nikkei lost 0.5 percent.

-As a result the S&P 500 .SPX fell for the third straight session overnight.
-The Dow .DJI and Nasdaq .IXIC also retreated.
+As a result the S&P 500 fell for the third straight session overnight.
+The Dow and Nasdaq also retreated.

 “The retreat in U.S. shares coincides with profit taking by investors before they close their books for the year-end.
 A lot of such year-end window dressing already appears to have taken place in emerging market equities,” said Kota Hirayama, senior emerging markets economist at SMBC Nikko Securities in Tokyo.